loryjs/lory/README.md

     });
 ```

-## Consume it as an ES2015 module:
+## Consume it as an commonJS module:

 ```js
     var lory = require('lory.js').lory;